iamlemec/data_science/README.md

 ## Working with data

 You'll find some examples here demonstrating how to work with data.
-This includes loading it, transforming it, and plotting it.
+This includes loading, transforming, and plotting it.